jjanelee97/react-native-workshop/README.md

 Where should we call this from?
 It would be nice if we could get the data from YouTube as soon as we get to the page.

-🚀 Create a function `componentDidMount` in `video_list.js`.
+🚀 Create a function `componentDidMount` in `videoList.js`.
 Inside it, make a call to `fetchData`.

 :snowflake: Now when the page loads, we'll call `fetchData` to populate our list view.

+🚀 Let's add `this.fetchData()` in the render section.

-🚀 Alright, let's update the `search.js` file to have a table view that lists all our videos.
+🚀 Let's update the `search.js` file to have a table view that lists all our videos.
 Replace the return statement in the render function with the following:

 ```js
 <View style={styles.container}>